 Thyroid medication isn’t always a walk in the park.
 It can produce a boatload of side effects that may make you feel worse than before, which is why so many people are scared of it.
 However, it doesn’t have to be that way.

 The most important part of dealing with any chronic health challenge is being your own advocate.
 Do the research, understand your labs, and talk to your doctor about what direction you want to go in.
 Have a so-so doctor?
 Find a new one!
 You don’t have to be stuck with any one doctor.

-As for getting off one medication and onto another (like how I went from Synthroid to armor) don’t be afraid to have the conversation with your doctor to determine what works best for you.
-In my case, it took seeking out a new doctor to get the medication that I truly helped me.
-Doctors exist to serve and support you and you have every right to ask for what you’d like to try for your own health and seek out a doctor that helps you make better choices.
+As for transitioning from one medication and onto another (like how I went from Synthroid to armor) don’t be afraid to have the conversation with your doctor to determine what works best for you.
+In my case, it took seeking out a new doctor to have a conversation about moving onto something that worked better for me.
+Doctors exist to serve and support you and you have every right to have an informed conversation with your doctor and advocate for yourself.

 In summary, thyroid medication isn’t the end of the world.
 I view it as a tool to help jump-start the healing process, and there’s no shame in it.
 And as always… always work with a doctor that you trust to customize your own approach!